 Before we begin, we should clarify that shank and butt are terms used to refer to fresh pork and not just ham.

 When you hear these terms in reference to fresh pork meat, the shank refers to the lower portion of the front leg, while the butt is technically the shoulder of the animal.
-That’s why the terms pork butt and pork shoulder are often used interchangeably.

 If you’ve ever purchased a whole ham, you received both the shank and the butt end.
 Both are taken from the hind leg of a pig, which is then divided up into two main sections.
 The lower portion of the ankle, known as the hock, contains a great deal of fat and gristle and is sold separately.